Harry Potter and all characters, etc. belong to J. K. Rowling, not me.

 "I don't know, either.
 I guess the best thing to do is practice every defensive spell we know.
 We should get Ginny, too.
 We don't know how many opponents they'll make you face."

-Shrugging his shoulders, Harry said, "I suppose so.
+Shrugging his shoulders, Harry replied, "I suppose so.
 I suppose I should practice my idea for defeating Voldemort.
 I can't imagine the second task being worse than that."

 As much as he tried, Harry could not figure out what the egg clue was supposed to mean, and before he knew it, it was the night before the second task of the tournament.
 The trio was studying in the Common Room, and Harry was getting very nervous about the next day.
 The portrait hole opened, revealing Professor McGonagall.
 She walked straight up to them with a neutral expression on her face, and said without emotion, "I need to speak with Miss Granger and Miss Weasley in private, and I'd suggest you get on to bed, Mr. Potter.
 You have a long day ahead of you."